GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

           --member="user:$GCLOUD_ACCOUNT" \
           --role="roles/securitycenter.notificationConfigEditor"

-## Set up an asset changes feed in Cloud Asset Inventory
+## Set up an asset change feed in Cloud Asset Inventory

 1. Set up temporary permissions for the `gcloud` tool account that you're using: